-ebikechoices is supported by its audience.
-When you purchase through links on our site, we may earn a commission.
-Learn more
+When you purchase through links on our website, we may earn a commission.
+Affiliate disclosure.

 On first inspection, it seems that the BTWIN Elops 920 E has all these things, plus it comes in at a very reasonable £1399.99.
 But specification is one thing, how it performs in the real world is another.
-Read my review below for the lowdown on this seemingly great value ebike.
+Read my review below for the lowdown on this seemingly great-value e-bike.

 Summary